absinthe-graphql/absinthe/test/absinthe/integration/README.md

 (executed) scenario, put it in `execution/`.

 Try to keep the directory structure fairly flat under `execution/`.
-Group by type of thing, not specific testing context.
-For instance, if you wanted to add an integration test around the use of the `null` input type literal, when used as an element of a list (that is a non-nullable argument), it's better to name it something like `execution/input_types/null/non_nullable_arg_list_element_literal.graphql`, not `execution/input_types/null/non_nullable_arg/list/element/literal.graphql`);
-it's easier to scan the various permutations in a single directory of files.
+Create subdirectories for type of thing, not specific testing context.
+Try to keep to existing file naming conventions.

+Feel free to use GraphQL type names, prefixed with `type_` in filenames (describing types longhand is too verbose/inexact).
+Use the example type `T` to indicate any type.
+(Example:
+`execution/input_types/null/literal_as_type_[T!]!_element.graphql`)